-Habper & Brothers will send the following books by mail, postage prepaid, to any part of the United States, on receipt of the price.
+HARPER & BROTHERS will send the following books by mail, postage prepaid, to any part of the United States, on receipt of the price.

-- A BBOTT'S HISTORY OF THE FRENCH REVOLUTION.
+- A BBOTT'S HISTORY OF THE FRENCH REVOLUTION

-The French Revolution of 1789, as viewed in the Light of Republican Institutions.
+The French Revolution of 1789, as viewed in the Light of Republican Institutions

 By John S. C. Abbott.
 With 100 Engravings.
 8vo, Cloth, \$5 00. - A BBOTT'S NAPOLEON BONAPARTE.
-The History of Napoleon Bonaparte.
-By JOHN S. C. ABBOTT.
-With Maps, Woodents, and Portraits on Steel: 2 Vols., 8vo, Cloth, \$10 00. - NAPOLEON AT ST. HELENA.
+The History of Napoleon Bonaparte By John S. C. Abbott.
+With Maps, Woodcuts, and Portraits on Steel 2 Vols., 8vo, Cloth, \$10 00. - NAPOLEON AT ST. HELENA.
 Or, Interesting Anecdotes and Remarkable Conversations of the Emperor during the Five and a Half Years of his Captivity.
 Collected from the Memorials of Las Casas, O'Meara, Montholon, Antommarchi, and others.
-By John S. C. Abbott.
+By John S. C Abbott.
 With Illustrations.
 8vo, Cloth, \$5 00. - A LISON'S HISTORY OF EUROPE.
 First Series: From the Commencement of the French Revolution, in 1789, to the Restoration of the Bourbons in 1815.
-[In addition to the Notes on Chapter LXXVI., which correct the errors of the original work concerning the United States, a copious Analytical Index has been appended to this American Edition.]
+[In addition to the Notes on Chapter LXXVI, which correct the errors of the original work concerning the United States, a copious Analytical Index has been appended to this American Edition.]
 Second Series: From the Fall of Napoleon, in 1815, to the Accession of Louis Napoleon, in 1852.
 A New Series.
-Eight Vols., 8vo, Cloth, \$16 00. - CARLYLE'S FREDERICK THE GREAT.
-History of Friedrich II., called Frederick the Great.
-By THOMAS CARLYLE, Author of a "History of the French Revolution," "Oliver Cromwell," &c.
+Eight Vols, 8vo, Cloth, \$16 00. - CARLYLE'S FREDERICK THE GREAT.
+History of Filedrich II, called Frederick the Great.
+By Thomas Carlyle, Author of a "History of the French Revolution," "Oliver Cromwell," &c.
 With Portraits and Maps.
 Complete in six Vols.
-12mo, Cloth, \$2 00 per Volume. - CARLYLE'S FRENCH REVOLUTION.
-History of the French Revolution.
-Newly revised by the Author.
-With Index, &c.
-Two Vols., 12mo, Cloth, \$3 50. - CARLYLE'S OLIVER CROMWELL.
+12mo, Cloth, \$2 00 per Volume. - CARLYLE'S FRENCH REVOLUTION

+Fiench Revolution Newly revised by the Author.
+With Index, &c Two Vols., 12mo, Cloth, \$3 50. - CARLYLE'S OLIVER CROMWELL.
 Letters and Speeches of Oliver Cromwell.
 With Elucidations and Connecting Narrative.
-Two Vols., 12mo, Cloth, \$3 50. - CURTIS'S HISTORY OF THE CONSTITUTION.
+Two Vols, 12mo, Cloth, \$3 50. - CURTIS'S HISTORY OF THE CONSTITUTION.
 History of the Origin, Formation, and Adoption of the Constitution of the United States.
 By George Ticknor Curtis.
 Complete in two large and handsome Octavo Volumes.
-Cloth, \$6 00. - DRAPER'S INTELLECTUAL DEVELOPMENT of EU-ROPE.
+Cloth, \$6 00. - DRAPER'S INTELLECTUAL DEVELOPMENT of EUROPE.
 A History of the Intellectual Development of Europe.
-By JOHN WILLIAM DRAPER, M.D., LL.D., Professor of Chemistry and Physiology in the University of New York; Author of a "Treatise on Human Physiology," &c.
+By John William Draper, M.D., LL.D., Professor of Chemistry and Physiology in the University of New York, Author of a "Treatise on Human Physiology," &c.
 8vo, Cloth, \$5 00.